maduser64/fb-chat-bot/README.md

             self.command_log_error()

 `author_id` - ID of the person who sent it.
 You can use `self.fbIdToName(id)` method to get the name of the person.

-`command` - all the fields of your command.
+`command` - all the fields of your command, so you access settings of it easier.

 `args` - everything that was written after command name as a string.
 In this example it would be some item name, otherwise an error message would be written.

 That's it.